'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-and otherwise, the time now exists to throw support behind a movie that speaks to
+conservatives and otherwise, the time now exists to throw support behind a movie

-what those in Hollywood would not have us believe: US soldiers are not bloodthirsty,
+that speaks to what those in Hollywood would not have us believe: US soldiers are

-psychopathic and/or drug-addicted thugs.
-While set in Vietnam, Jack Marino's Forgotten
+not bloodthirsty, psychopathic and/or drug-addicted thugs.
+While set in Vietnam,

 Marino's long road to release for Forgotten Heroes (it was shot in 1988-89) comes